Overview

 Airport Transfer

-Volunteers are picked up from and dropped off at, Tacloban Airport by a local representative staff member.
-Volunteers need to arrive one day prior to the program start date.
+Volunteers are picked up from and dropped off at Tacloban Airport by a local representative staff member.
+Volunteers can arrive on Saturday or Sunday before starting their orientation on Monday.

 Accommodation